 The University takes its responsibility for confidentiality very seriously.
 Within the Office of Human Resources, disability records are maintained in Employee Benefits and are not included with personnel files.

 When you apply for disability benefits, the medical information that you and your health care provider submit may be shared with other pertinent parties.
-By signing the Authorization to Obtain Information form from Cigna, you are consenting to this release of information.
+By signing the Authorization to Collect and Disclose Information form from Unum, you are consenting to this release of information.

 Every effort has been made to ensure the accuracy of this information.
 In the event of an error, the plan document for the Academic Disability Program (policy SHD-985157) and the certificate of coverage for the Group Long Term Disability Insurance Policy (LK-980184) will govern.